 Once you’re done configuring your Site Audit, run the audit and you should see results in a few minutes.

-After running an audit, locate the report on your homepage’s core web vitals nearby the Thematic Reports.
+After running an audit, locate the report on your core web vitals nearby the Thematic Reports.

-With this, you can quickly see if your site’s homepage has poor, in need of improvement, or good core web vitals without adding another step to your auditing workflow.
+With this, you can quickly see a report and learn if your pages have poor, in need of improvement, or good core web vitals without adding another step to your auditing workflow.